sumedhkhodke/sumedhkhodke.github.io/index.md

 * Machine Learning Intern, Walnut App : Aug'17 - Nov'18

 **Volunteer Experience**
+* Core-team member and Tech Lead at Google Developer Student Club for SUNY University at Buffalo
 * Mentored multiple student groups for undergrad research projects in Applied ML
 * Conducted 40+ sessions as a Machine Learning facilitator at Academic Faculty Development Programs for teaching faculty at engineering colleges under Government of India, MHRD initiative
 * Student ambassador to Huggingface at SUNY Buffalo university to volunteer with the community in their ML democratization efforts : June'22 - Dec'22